mdg-private/oncall-bot/README.md

     slack.slackAdminToken.
 This is used to set the status emoji and text for arbitrary users.

-Users listed (by Slack ID) in the status section will have their status text and emoji set as configured when they are on call, and cleared if they are not on call any more and their status starts with 'On call!'.
+Users listed (by Slack ID) in the slack.users section will have their status text and emoji set as configured when they are on call, and cleared if they are not on call any more and their status starts with 'On call!'.
 (If they already have a status, it is appended to the 'On call!' status text along with its emoji, and restored when they go off call.)
+The email listed must match the email stored in PagerDuty.
+They will also be added to any Slack user group named in slackUserGroupHandle.

 The simplest way to find a Slack ID is to run users.list via the [Slack API tester](https://api.slack.com/methods/users.list/test) and find